Are you in search of an ideal dog BMI? Keep reading this article.

 A dog’s habits are a reflection of the owner’s lifestyle.
 A large, stocky dog who is obviously struggling with its weight usually has owners who are unaware that their practices are greatly endangering their dog’s overall health and life – no matter how loving they seem.

 In the US, there is a staggering rate of overweightness and obesity in humans!
 And since most Americans have a dog one way or another, it is not far off for this trait to get transferred to dogs.
 The problem here is that dogs can never control how large or emaciated they will be.
 We, the owners, are solely responsible for them.

 As upsetting as it is, the mistreatment of dogs is still prevalent worldwide.
 One factor of dog abuse is not feeding them properly or turning them into strays.
 This leads to them being underweight which is as much of a hazard to their health as being overweight.

 Now that you have your dog’s BMI then it’s time to work!
 It does not matter if your dog is currently fine as per findings, you still need to come up with a plan and stick with it to avoid your dog from being obese or malnourished!

-First in the table is a diet which if done exceptionally will benefit the rest of the steps of maintaining a dog’s ideal BMI.
-With the help of your own research from helpful pet blogs or your own veterinarian, come up with a diet that suits your dog’s needs.
+First on the table is a diet that if done exceptionally will benefit the rest of the steps of maintaining a dog’s ideal BMI.
+With the help of your research from helpful pet blogs or your veterinarian, come up with a diet that suits your dog’s needs.
 If your canine is overweight then cutting down on food intake should be in order.
 Suddenly taking away food during their designated meal times could be stressful for dogs so take things slow.

-If a dog is obese then they might need a stricter exercise routine.
+If a dog is obese then it might need a stricter exercise routine.
 The same goes for underweight dogs who have to build up muscle and healthy fat to recuperate successfully.